Location Managers

 Local Permit Expertise

-Expert navigation of Peruvian permit systems through PromPerú and regional film offices.
-We coordinate MinCultura archaeological site permits, municipal authorizations, and the complex requirements for filming at Peru's world-renowned heritage sites.
+We guide you through Peruvian permit systems with PromPerú and regional film offices.
+Our team sets up MinCultura archaeological site permits, city sign-off, and the complex steps needed to film at Peru's world-renowned heritage sites.

 02.